+“Motor vehicle” means the same as defined in CVC section 415.

-“Near-zero-emissions vehicle” or “NZEV” means a vehicle as defined in title 13, CCR section 1963(c)(16) that is capable of operating like a ZEV using electricity stored on-board the vehicle for a minimum number of miles, or “all-electric range”, as specified and tested in accordance with section 1037.150p(2)(ii) of “California Greenhouse Gas Exhaust Emission Standards and Test Procedures for 2014 and Subsequent Model Heavy Duty Vehicles,” as last amended September 9, 2021, which is incorporated by reference herein.
+“Near-zero-emissions vehicle” or “NZEV” means a vehicle as defined in title 13, CCR, section 1963(c)(16) that is capable of operating like a ZEV using electricity stored on-board the vehicle for a minimum number of miles, or “all-electric range”, as specified and tested in accordance with section 1037.150p(2)(ii) of “California Greenhouse Gas Exhaust Emission Standards and Test Procedures for 2014 and Subsequent Model Heavy Duty Vehicles,” as last amended September 9, 2021, which is incorporated by reference herein.

+“New vehicle” means a motor vehicle, the equitable or legal title to which has never been transferred to an ultimate purchaser.

-“Notice to proceed” means a written direction to a vehicle manufacturer or powertrain conversion installer or to commence production or conversion of a vehicle as provided in a contract.
+“Notice to proceed” means a written direction to a vehicle manufacturer or entity that converts vehicles to ZEVs to commence production or conversion of a vehicle as provided in a contract.

-“Pickup truck” means a vehicle originally manufactured as a complete vehicle with an open box-type bed and meets the definition set forth in CVC section 471.
+“Pickup truck” means a vehicle originally manufactured as a complete vehicle with an open box-type bed that meets the definition set forth in CVC section 471.
+A “pickup truck” with a removable bed cover or camper shell installed is considered a “pickup truck” for the purpose of this article.

-“Rated energy capacity” means the amount of electrical energy, in watt hours (Wh), that can be extracted from a fully charged energy storage system, based on or derived from the results of testing or analysis.
+“Rated energy capacity” means the amount of electrical energy, in watt hours (Wh), that can be extracted from a fully charged energy storage system, based on or derived from the results of testing or analysis procedures specified in section D., “California Standards and Test Procedures for New 2021 and Subsequent Model Heavy-Duty Zero-Emission Powertrains,” adopted June 27, 2019, which is incorporated by reference herein.
 The rated energy capacity includes the electrical energy of the battery pack that is not accessible due to a manufacturer-programmed decrease in energy capacity for battery pack protection.

-“Removed from the California fleet” means a vehicle that is no longer operated in California by the fleet owner on or after the date the vehicle meets one of the following conditions:
+“Removed from the California fleet” means a fleet owner or controlling party no longer operates a vehicle in California on or after the date the vehicle meets one of the following conditions:

-Destroyed or scrapped;
+Is destroyed or scrapped;

-Sold out of the fleet or transferred out-of-state; or
+Is sold out of the fleet or transferred out-of-state; or

-For controlling parties, common ownership or control of the vehicle ends.
+For controlling parties, when common ownership or control of the vehicle ends.

 “Rental vehicle” means a vehicle that is rented to an entity for a period of less than one year without a driver.